Simenpf/polimi_robotics_project1/README.md

 * Put extra stuff on published messages (like filling the header etc)?
 * Why is there no action in heading in bag 1?
 * Look at post on slack/ros-help about CMAKE add_dependencies() for services, dynamic reconfigure and custom messages.
-* Set up TF tree with world, odom and base_link?
+* Set up TF tree with world, odom and base_link if needed?
 * Split our code into packages?
 Kinda feels like he wants that
 * Clean up node and package name and type.
 In launch file, in main (ros::init), in parameters.cfg (and in the generated include and use in main)
 * Test using the reset service, if not done already
+* Add initial pose for each bag in launch file.
+Comment out the ones not used.
+Ref slack comment.